 Tooling: ensure the right tooling to measure speed and satisfaction

 You use various online tools to get an understanding of how the team works and whether they’re satisfied.
 For example, Jira can help you get an overview of what the team is working on and of what is done.
 A tool like TINYpulse shows you how satisfied the team is.
 Want an even better overview?
 Set up a few dashboards for these and other tools.
 This way, you don’t just see how a team of designers and developers performs, but you can also compare their KPIs to the strategic and tactical targets.

 What’s more, communication platforms like Slack, HipChat and Trello help with speedy internal communication within the team.

-Optimization: evaluate to maintain speed
+Optimisation: evaluate to maintain speed

 The dashboards mentioned above are important during the daily stand-up, but also during a weekly or biweekly meeting with management and the most important people in the team.
 This way, you can keep a close eye on developments in the project team.
 Keep an eye on the following mainstays during meetings: people, process and technology.

 The central questions concerning people, include: which people are on board?
 How are these people doing?
 Should we add new roles?
 Does anyone need help or should we replace someone?

 On the process side, you check to see if everything is going according to plan: where are the bottlenecks?
 Where can you make improvements?
 Lastly, technology: this is all about using the best stack, the environment and establishing the right links with all systems.

 By looking at the current processes, people and technology, you are continuously optimising the team and infrastructure around it.
 Important in this respect: how do these factors relate to one another?
 And where can one make improvements?
 Which processes in the team can you make more efficient?
 Dealing with these matters means you are really adding value to the team satisfaction and quality of the product.
 Every situation is different, which is why it’s important to understand what’s going on and what you need to do to make the current digital teams even better.